Syrah & Shiraz - origin of the grape variety

-Depending on the origin of the wine and the aging process, the grapes are made from the Syrah or Shiraz grape variety Winery two different styles.
+Depending on the origin of the wine, the grapes are made from the Syrah or Shiraz grape variety Aged in the Winery two different styles.
 These differ significantly from each other in both smell and taste.

 The Shiraz wines have a very fruity taste with aromas of cherries and plums.
-In addition, aromas of dark chocolate are typical of Shiraz wines.
+In addition, aromas are darker Chocolate typical of Shiraz wines.